 When your roof is leaking, don’t panic!
 Sure, it’s a huge inconvenience to have a leaking roof.
 But if you follow the steps above, they’ll help you get the situation under control.
 With that said, there’s only so much you can do on your own and you’ll need professional assistance.

-Do you need roof repair services?
+Do you need roof repair services for your home?
 If so, we’ve got you covered.
 We’re located in Jenison, MI, and we service Grand Rapids and the surrounding areas.

-Our team of experts is more than happy to assist you.
-Also, take advantage of our free roof inspection to determine your roofing needs!
+Our team of roofing specialists are happy to assist you.
+Also, you can take advantage of our free roof inspection to determine your roofing needs!